dotnet/cli-lab/README.md

-# dotnet-clean
+# dotnet-cli-lab

-A guided tool will be provided to enable the controlled clean up of a system such that only the desired versions of the Runtime and SDKs remain.
+A place to prototype possible verbs for the CLI.